hus-yoo-digital/ng-custom-lint-bool-inputs/README.md

-# NgCustomLintV2
+# ng custom lint

 ## Custom lint purpose

-In aim to be added to @yoo-digital/eslint-config-angular
+Working ng example of a custom lint rule, forcing boolean inputs to be shortanded.

-Here a working example of a custom lint rule for Angular, forcing boolean inputs to be shortanded
+In aim to be added to `@yoo-digital/eslint-config-angular`

 ### Examples